jcharistech/cipha/CLI.md

 ### Usage

 The `cipha-cli` supports two main subcommands: `encode` and `decode`.
-Here is a detailed overview of the available options and how to use them.
+You can get a detailed overview of the available options and how to use them below.

 #### Encode Subcommand